Sjors/dao-challenge-blog/source/_posts/challenge-10.md

         order.execute.value(msg.value)();
       }

 Note that I didn't actively protect `executeSellOrder()` against [reentrancy](http://hackingdistributed.com/2016/07/13/reentrancy-woes/).
-The buyer's token balance is increased before the order is executed. `SellOrder` is a trusted contract, since it was created by our own smart contract.
+The buyer's token balance is increased before the order is executed and ether is sent; could a reentrancy attack increase the balance more than once?

+I don't believe so. `SellOrder` is a trusted contract, since it was created by our own smart contract.
 It calls `suicide()`, which sends the funds to `DaoAccount`, which is also a trusted contract.
 So I believe there's no need to prevent reentrance here.
 However, it's probably good practice to prevent reentrance by default, and only allow it if there's a good reason for that.

 ##Test-Driven Development

 I wrote this code entirely through writing [tests](https://github.com/Sjors/dao-challenge/commit/131e7b84fd6e9e42d689800043937042f0eafce9#diff-08bfad511235c02b409ff759af38fea8).
-I used to test smart contracts in a web interface, see section IDE Woes in my post about [Challenge 5](https://medium.com/@dao.challenge/challenge-4-segregate-user-funds-986001587fae#.5hga47ua2).
-I find this much too tedious at the current level of multi-contract complexity.
+In the past I tested my smart contracts in a web interface, as explained in section "IDE Woes" in my post about [Challenge 5](https://medium.com/@dao.challenge/challenge-4-segregate-user-funds-986001587fae#.5hga47ua2).
+However I find that approach much too tedious, now that I have to deal with multiple, fairly complex, smart contracts.

 It's much easier to just add a test, run `dapple test`, fix problems, and run tests again until they pass.
 Every time I think of a way an attacker could compromise the contract, I add another test for that and improve the code until the test passes.